aembur/sellstick-uses-pack/README.md

 4. Make sure **Custom Items** are turned **ON** in `Options > Video Settings > Quality`.

 # Generating your own pack
-If you want to change the stick image or the colours of the numbers, you can do so by changing the textures in the `resource` folder.
+If you want to change the stick image, font and font colours, you can do so by changing the `stick.png` texture and adding your own fonts to the `resource` folder, then editing the `generate.py` to use your own fonts.
-Afterwards, run `generate.py -p [pack format]` to generate a pack.
+Afterwards, run `generate.py -p [pack format] -u [max uses]` to generate a pack.

+# Making this work on other servers
+This pack works by trying to match a regex pattern in the item lore.
+Making this pack work in other servers is as simple as changing the regex pattern in the `properties.template` file found in the `resource` folder.